lsst/LDM-PMT/index.rst

 Relationship between milestones, as well as between milestones and planning packages are captured: milestones typically *block* planning packages, milestones can also *relate* to other milestones.

-Baseline Long-term Plan
+Baseline Long-Term Plan
 -----------------------

-Planning packages, together with Milestones form the *Baseline Plan*.
+Planning packages, together with milestones form the *Baseline Plan*.
 The plan is under change control.

-The plan is stable, any change to the plan, including changing scope, cost or schedule must be approved by the appropriate change control body:
+The plan is stable.
+Any change to the plan, including changing scope, cost or schedule, must be approved by the appropriate change control body:

 * Change Control Board approval for any non-trivial change to a planning package or Level 1 and